What NEET stands for?

 How can candidates outside India apply for NEET 2017 without Aadhaar Card?

-Candidates outside India may apply through their passport number.
+Candidates outside India may apply through their passport numbers.

 Updates for NEET 2018

-In 2018, NEET is going to be held on 6 th May 2018, Sunday by the CBSE.
-Students who have passed their 12 th with Physics, Chemistry and Biology are eligible to apply for the same.
-Students can download the forms from the official website of CBSE that is www.cbseneet.nic.in.
+In 2018, NEET is going to be held on 6th May 2018, Sunday by the CBSE.
+Students who have passed their 12th with Physics, Chemistry, and Biology are eligible to apply for the same.
+Students can download the forms from the official website of CBSE www.cbseneet.nic.in.